techahold/rustdeskinstall/Readme.md

 chmod +x install.sh
 ./install.sh
 ```

+Choose your preferences from the options given in the script.

+***Please Note***
+If you allow the script to create preconfigured files it will install gohttpserver using port 8000 for you to easily download the files.

 # Rustdesk windows powershell install script
 Generates a powershell script for install grabbing WAN IP and Key currently in /opt/rustdesk but will be moved to a web url for easy deployment.